-From the the opening crawl, to the appearance of stars and planets.
+From the the opening crawl, to the appearance of stars, planets.
 Then, something we had never laid eyes on before.
 A spaceship pursued by another so big it defied logic in our little brains.
 My heart beat fast, sitting upright, taking it all in.
 In a single, incredible moment in movie history, we were transformed.
-Nothing else would really matter after this.
+To our little lives, nothing else would really matter after this.
 We were hooked.
 And that hook, has held fast for over 40 years.
 Deep. br> br>

-To see through the eyes of my childhood self, who, to be honest fell asleep from pure exhaustion.
+To see through the eyes of my childhood self, who, to be honest fell asleep from pure exhaustion midway through.
 What did we see that night, at a cold Drive-in Movie theatre in B.C’s Lower Mainland?
 What was it that planted its seed in our minds and grew uncontrollably in our psyche for decades?
 It was simple; Magic. br> br>

 I grew up in a time when Saturday afternoon movies played on television.
 Old Ray Harryhausen adventure pictures.
 We knew Ray didn’t make these movies.
 But, to us – he made them.
 It was the strange stop motion animation and mind bending special effects that made those movies important to us as kids.
 Myth and mystery come to life.
 We knew it wasn’t real, but it was incredibly interesting.
 Seeing Star wars changed that for me.
 It crossed a line, looked over its shoulder and reached out its hand to us.
 There was no longer a ‘real’ and ‘unreal’ there was simply the story and all the things that helped us believe it.
 Eventually, we found the answers to our burning questions.
 We would see the scale models of the ships and the death star. yet, the magic was not erased, but enhanced.
 Simplicity was key. br> br>